URDF-Anything+: End-to-End Generation for Simulation-Ready Articulated Assets: Experiments

 \subsection{Ablation}

-\paragraph{Effect of Input Modalities.}
+\textbf{Effect of Input Modalities.}

 To validate our design choices, we study the effect of different input modalities on URDF-Anything+ using the \textbf{\emph{faucet}} category, whose geometry is among the most complex across all object classes.
 This choice is motivated by the fact that faucets have complicated structures, making it particularly challenging to generate accurate geometry without explicit 3D whole-object guidance.
-All models are trained following the same two-stage protocol as the main setting: pretraining for 300 epochs without \texttt{[EoT]} or URDF supervision, followed by 100 epochs of fine-tuning with \texttt{[EoT]} and URDF parameter prediction enabled.
+All models are trained following the same two-stage protocol as the main setting: pretraining for 500 epochs without \texttt{[EoT]} or URDF supervision, followed by 100 epochs of fine-tuning with \texttt{[EoT]} and URDF parameter prediction enabled.
 The architecture and training schedule are kept identical across all variants, with differences only in the available input modalities.
 As shown in Table~\ref{tab:combined_ablation}, using image input alone allows the model to infer articulation from visual cues but often results in ambiguities in fine-grained geometry and joint placement.
 Combining image and 3D inputs consistently achieves better performance across all evaluated metrics, including geometric quality and joint parameter accuracy.

-\paragraph{Effect of Link Ordering.} We study the impact of link ordering in the training data on articulated model generation using the refrigerator category, as a large portion of refrigerators consists of multiple articulated links.
+\textbf{Effect of Link Ordering.} We study the impact of link ordering in the training data on articulated model generation using the refrigerator category, as a large portion of refrigerators consists of multiple articulated links.
 Specifically, we compare using a random permutation of links with a deterministic ordering based on the joint origin coordinates, where links are sorted by the $(x, y, z)$ position of their associated joints in ascending order.
 The details are shown in Appendix Section~\ref{Ordering of parts}.
 Since our model follows an autoregressive generation paradigm, the ordering of links implicitly defines the factorization of the joint distribution.
 As shown in Table~\ref{tab:combined_ablation}, the proposed spatially consistent ordering leads to more accurate geometry reconstruction and joint parameter prediction, indicating that a stable and physically meaningful ordering facilitates learning dependencies among articulated parts.